leeoesterreich/CITEgeist/CITEgeist/README.md

 1. Sign up for an academic license at: [https://www.gurobi.com/downloads/end-user-license-agreement-academic/](https://www.gurobi.com/downloads/end-user-license-agreement-academic/)
 2. Follow the instructions to download and install your license.
-3. Update the license file path in the notebooks to match your local license location.
+3. Update the license file path in your code to match your local license location.

 ### 4. Running CITEgeist

 You can run CITEgeist in two ways:

-#### A. Using Jupyter Notebooks
+#### A. Using Python Scripts
-- Update data paths in the top of the notebooks to match your local directory structure.
 - Expected runtime on a standard computer (16 threads, 32GB RAM):
-  - Vignette 1: ~2 hours
+  - Small dataset: ~2 hours
-  - Vignette 2: ~2 hours
+  - Medium dataset: ~4 hours
-  - Vignette 3: ~10 hours
+  - Large dataset: ~10 hours

 #### Key Parameters:
 - `radius`: Radius for neighbor detection (default: 4)